charithe/kafka-junit/README.md

     // Use the built-in sync producer configuration ProducerConfig producerConfig = kafkaRule.producerConfig();

-    // Use the bult-in consumer configuration
+    // Use the built-in consumer configuration
     ConsumerConfig consumerConfig = kafkaRule.consumerConfig();

     // Alternatively, the Zookeeper connection String and the broker port can be retrieved to generate your own config